sj156/bayesdir/README.md

 # Basic plots
 plot(density(kappa_sam))
 ```
-If one would like to show the trace plot for each martingale, please refer 5simulation.Rmd.
+If one would like to show the trace plot for each martingale, please refer `5simulation.Rmd`, where we provide some examples using function `plot_trace_sideways_density()`.

 ## Current features